liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-if.md

 -  Have a drink?"
 "I'll have a lemon squash if you don't mind —— the heart of the matter

 -  If you would step with me for a moment into the bathroom  —— the heart of the matter

+-  "Probably in the pay of the Syrians too, if the truth were known —— the heart of the matter

+-  Perhaps if I had a wife like that, I'd sleep with niggers too —— the heart of the matter